DannyBen/runfile-book/src/Runfile-Command-Reference/Defining-Program-Details.md

 ### version *string*

-Specify a verion string for your program.
+Specify a version string for your program.
 This command is optional.

 __Example:__ `version "0.1.0"`